Final Fantasy XIV and Monster Hunter: World are crossing over (updated)

 This crossover event could help fans of both games migrate to the other.

 Final Fantasy XIV launched in 2010, but players and critics lamented its lack of content and poor gameplay.
-Square Enix remade the game and re-released it as Final Fantasy XIV: A Realm Reborn, which received a much warmer reception.
+Square Enix remade the game and rereleased it as Final Fantasy XIV: A Realm Reborn, which received a much warmer reception.
 It has had two expansions since: Heavensward and Stormblood.

 Correction, 10:12 a.m.
 Pacific: We fixed a typo in the headline.
 We apologize for the error.